-Nikolai Astrup captured the soul of the Norwegian mountain country with sensitivity and sweetness, and did it better than any one else I've seen.
+Nikolai Astrup captured the Norwegian mountain country with sensitivity, and often sweetness.
 The painting above (at left) is his, of an oddly symmetrical mountain near where he lived.
-My sis and I went to find Nik's mountain - the photo (at right) is from that trip.
-But every picture I've made of his peak began there too.
+My sis and I found Nik's mountain - the photo (at right) is from that trip.

 For many of my own pictures (like the three above), I've chosen a vantage point a little further to the right than Nikolai's.
 I also confess that quite a few of my mountains didn't end up being Nik's.
 That's okay.
 I just let my work go where it goes, confident that Nik's peak is a fine starting point.
 It's archetypical for southern Norway: an imposing, worn survivor of many ice ages.